 Long-term visionary futures seen from a present-day point of view can feel distant and aspirational.
 Those placed in strategic roles should be informally charged with representing a desired or preferred future by giving voice to it, while also monitoring it as its nature evolves, or as its desirability shifts.
 We hear a lot today about so-called ‘north star metrics’ used as guiding principles for organizations, and these are, unfortunately, most often meant in terms of a fixed, short-term measure (Smith, S., & Ashby, M., How to future.
 2020).

-When an strategist links an organisation’s vision to a time continuum, he or she can help the organisation track its progress towards the vision over time (Hines, A., & Bishop, P., Thinking about the future: Guidelines for strategic foresight.
+When a strategist links an organization’s vision to a time continuum, he or she can help the organization track its progress towards the vision over time (Hines, A., & Bishop, P., Thinking about the future: Guidelines for strategic foresight.
 2015).

-First, however, the strategist should assess the organisation’s present situation as well as the potential futures for its operating environment.
-Start by analyzing the basic beliefs of the present: mission, busines idea, operating environment.
-The idea is to increase the organisation’s self understanding of “who we are.”
+First, however, the strategist should assess the organization’s present situation as well as the potential futures for its operating environment.
+Start by analyzing the basic beliefs of the present: mission, business idea, and operating environment.
+The idea is to increase the organization’s self-understanding of “who we are.”
 After defining the direction of development, the organization can choose specific years (2010, 2020…) for expressing its status relative to the preferred course of development-i.e., its progress towards the vision (Hines, A., & Bishop, P., Thinking about the future: Guidelines for strategic foresight.
 2015).

 Guiding principles forming a vision of the future for your customer and your organization, and a strategy for achieving them, are essential ingredients of a compelling roadmap.
 Framing the timing and deliverables for your product within these buckets will help you establish, explain, and gain alignment on your roadmap.
 (Lombardo, C. T., McCarthy, B., Ryan, E., & Connors, M., Product Roadmaps Relaunched, 2017).